Mud (village): History

 Spurred by Stoliczka's publication, other geologists visited Mud for fieldwork during the remainder of the 19th century.
-These included C. L.Griesbach (1880s), C.Diener (1890s) and H. H. Hayden (1899).
-Their research and publications confirmed the prominence of Mud village in geology.
+These included C. L. Griesbach (1880s), C. Diener (1890s), and H. H. Hayden (1899).
+Their research and publications confirmed the prominence of Mud in geology.
 Hayden renamed the Mudh Series to the Mudh Formation, a name that is still in use today.
 G. Fuchs wrote: "The pioneering work by Stoliczka, Griesbach, Von Krafft, Dlener, and Hayden has made Spiti famous as a classical geological area of the Himalaya, particularly of the Tethys or Tibetan Zone."

-After a gap of many decades from Hayden's 1899 visit, in July - September 1978, an Indo-Austrian expedition led by G. Fuchs (Geological Survey of Austria) and D.K.
+After a gap of many decades after Hayden's 1899 visit, in July – September 1978, an Indo-Austrian expedition led by G. Fuchs (Geological Survey of Austria) and D.K.
 Bhatt (Geological Survey of India) did fieldwork on the Mudh Formation in Mud and nearby places.
-In 1997-98, Erich Draganits, a PhD student at the University of Vienna did his fieldwork in Mud.
-Subsequently Indian geologists, Parcha and Pandey from the Wadia Institute of Himalayan Geology, Dehradun visited in about 2011.
+In 1997–98, Erich Draganits, a PhD student at the University of Vienna did his fieldwork in Mud.
+Subsequently, Indian geologists Parcha and Pandey from the Wadia Institute of Himalayan Geology, Dehradun, visited in about 2011.
 These recent studies succeeded in firmly establishing the origins and age of the Mudh Formation.